TomKrauss/pks-edit/doc/manual/configuration.md

 - `Default Font` - can be used to configure the default text font face used in editing windows, when no explicit font face name is configured in a style defined in the theme configuration.

+## Binding (keyboard, mouse, context menus) configuration

+To change keyboard, mouse or context menu bindings, please edit the file `pks_sys\pksactionbindings.json` and add / change the corresponding binding from a key / mouse to the command to execute.

+### Tips
+- To generate the list of current keyboard bindings use the menu Macro->View Bindings->Keyboard
+- In the action bindings file, you may change the bindings by using code completion to change the desired command and you may use Macro->Insert Keycode to insert a keyboard keycode into the file.

 ## Advanced configuration

 Some configuration options can only be configured in the `pksedit.ini`  file directly.